stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 ### CloudFont - Exam Tips
 * Understand the key terms: Edge Location, Origin, Distribution, Web Distribution, and RTMP
-* Edge locations are not just READ only, your can write to them too
+* Edge locations are not just READ only, you can write to them too
 * Objects are cached for the life of the TTL (time to live)
 * You can clear cached objects but you will be charged